 Application Process

 The application process for becoming a Florida notary is straightforward.
 First, candidates complete the state-approved education course.
-Then they fill out the notary application form, which includes personal information and a signature.
+Then, they fill out the notary application form, which includes personal information and a signature.
 Next, they acquire a $7,500 notary bond as required by law.
-Submission to the Florida Department of State along with a fee is the final step.
+The final step is to submit the form to the Florida Department of State along with a fee.

 Fees And Costs